-A.64 Physical Re- energisation required A.65 Re-energisationPhysical VisitA.66 A.67 Re-energisation After Disconnect for Non-Payment Physical Visit New Reading Required A.70 In general physical Re-energisation will be dependent on the method of De-energisation and who performed it.
+A.64 Physical Re- energisation required A.65 Re-energisation • Physical Visit A.66 A.67 Re-energisation After Disconnect for Non-Payment Physical Visit New Reading Required A.69 A.70 In general physical Re-energisation will be dependent on the method of De-energisation and who performed it.
 MSATS NMIStatusCode and MeterRegisterStatuscode will indicate if the service order should be sent to the DNSP or the MP.
-A NMIStatusCode of 'D' will indicate that a physical fuse removal was undertaken by the DNSP to de- energisation the site therefore the physical replacement of the fuse is required.
-A.71 Physical Visit may also be requested of a Metering Provider where they offer such service and the method of de-energisation was Local Meter Disconnection or Remote (indicated by the MeterRegisterStatuscode of 'D') when they require a technician on site at time of energisation (where a retailer is not satisfied that the site can be safely energised remotely).
-A.72 Meter Investi A.73 gation A.74 Metering Work Meter Investiga Meter Test Service A.75 • Metering Work Meter Investigat Meter Test Service tion - A.76 Usually used in circumstances where a customer or retailer is querying the correct operation of the meter and is requesting the Meter provider to perform a set of meter tests to validate meter data.
-Initiators should determine who to send the SO request to by referring to the MP role in MSATS.
+A NMIStatusCode of 'D' will indicate that a physical fuse removal was undertaken by the DNSP to deenergisation the site therefore the physical replacement of the fuse is required.
+A.71 Physical Visit may also be requested of a Metering Provider where they offer such service and the method of de-energisation was Local Meter Disconnection or Remote (indicated by the MeterRegisterStatuscode of 'D') when they require a technician on site at time of energisation (where a retailer is not satisfied that the site ca remotel safely energised A.72 Me Invo estigation Metering Work Meter Investiga Meter Test Service A.75 Metering Work Meter Investigati Meter Test Service A.76 querying the men Meter p meter to Initiator the control of the co omer or correct of d is request to perforvalidate d deternation retailer is peration of uesting the orm a set of meter data. hine who to by referring S.

-A.77 Meter Fault Scenario - Retailer raising request to Metering provider to A.78 Metering Service Wor • Meter Investigation - Ins A.80 Usually used for when a fault of some description is suspected and the initiator is requesting a metering provider to attend site and determine the exact nature of the issue.
-The fault may have been detected by the MP systems who visit site to remedy a suspected meter/comms fault. has requested the initiator to raise a Service Order request to underpin the field work.
-Initiators should determine who to send the SO request to by referring to the MP role in MSATS.
-A.81 Change Time Switch settings - External to meter A.82 Not used in the NT Procedures • A.83
+A.77 Meter Fault A.78 Metering Service Work k A.80 Usually used for when a fault of

+Scenario - some description is suspected and

+Retailer Meter Investigation - Insp pect the initiator is requesting a

+raising metering provider to attend site

+request to and determine the exact nature of

+Metering the issue.
+The fault may have been

+provider to detected by the MP systems who

+visit site to has requested the initiator to raise

+remedy a a Service Order request to underpin

+suspected the field work.
+Initiators should

+meter/comms determine who to send the SO

+fault. request to by referring to the MP

+role in MSATS.

+A.81 Change Time A.82 Not used in the NT • A.83

+7.01 Switch Procedures A.65

+settings - riocedures

+External to

+meter

+meter

-A.84 Change Time 85 Not used in t the N 86 A.87
+A.84 Change Time 85 Not used in the NT 86 A.87

 Switch Procedures

 settings -

 Internal to

 meter